Hudson Lowe Gets a Bad Rap

 Just doing his job

-Although Lowe could be petty, pedantic and vindictive (see my post about Engelbert Lutyens), he was not the villain Napoleon’s supporters made him out to be.
+Although Hudson Lowe could be petty, pedantic and vindictive (see my post about Engelbert Lutyens), he was not the villain Napoleon’s supporters made him out to be.
 He was a conscientious administrator who adhered, for the most part, to the British government’s instructions.
 He was also, at times, sympathetic to Napoleon, such as when he convinced London to increase the annual allowance for Longwood from eight thousand to twelve thousand pounds.
 Lowe lacked the tact and intelligence necessary to handle Napoleon well, but he had a difficult job.
 Whoever was in the post would have been prey to a clever propaganda campaign designed to paint him as the bad guy.
-As Count Montholon said, “an angel from heaven could not have pleased us as Governor of St. Helena.”
-(3) The Duke of Wellington, when asked whether he thought Lowe an unnecessarily harsh jailor of Napoleon, responded:
+As Napoleon’s companion Count Charles de Montholon wrote, “an angel from heaven could not have pleased us as Governor of St. Helena.”
+(3) The Duke of Wellington, when asked whether he thought Lowe was an unnecessarily harsh jailor of Napoleon, responded: